METASPACE2020/sm-models-server/README.md

-# evaluation-server
+# model-server
-Prototype for the evaluation server (not ready).
+Prototype for the model server (not ready).